 function

-symbol is used, followed by the name of the decorator, before the definition of the function to be decorated.
+symbol followed by the decorator’s name is used, before the definition of the function to be decorated.

 @my_decorator